paulklemm/cohort-subgroup/Documentation.md

 ###services/data.service.js
 #####Variables
-var *dataset*: holds the proband data imported from data/breast_fat_labels.csv.
+var *dataset*: holds the subject data imported from data/breast_fat_labels.csv.
-type *dataset*: array of objects with every object representing a proband via enumeration of attributes and corresponding values.
+type *dataset*: array of objects with every object representing a subject via enumeration of attributes and corresponding values.
 example *dataset*: [{Age: "34", Body_Weight: "68.5", ...}, {...}, ...]

 var *jsondata*: holds a detailed description in english and german as well as the type for each attribute